mrshmllow/wire/doc/tutorial/part-two/basic-keys.md

 ## Creating a `secrets.nix`

-Lets create a NixOS module that will contain our secret keys.
+Lets create a NixOS module that will contain our secret keys, and import it:

 ```nix:line-numbers [hive.nix]
 let